gradle/exemplar/README.md

 While this has an element of integration testing, it is not meant to replace your integration tests unless the logging output is the only result of executing your tool.
 One cannot verify other side effects of invoking the samples, such as files created or their contents, unless that is explicitly configured.
-Every test copies each sample to a new temporary location and forks a new process, making this testing method slower than most.

 This library is used to verify the functionality of samples in [Gradle documentation](https://docs.gradle.org).